Book a discovery call

 Here’s how it went

-We kicked off the Product Lab with a workshop to understand the problem, set the desired outcomes & align with the team.
+We kicked off work a workshop to understand the problem, set the desired outcomes & align with the team.
 After interviews and workshops with the founders, we established their long team objectives: to build a business that gives everyone access to great art, and solves the problem of royalties for talented artists (because right now, they don’t get any)!

 Then, we focused on solutions and started defining the landing page and onboarding.
 After coming up with tons of ideas on business models, pitching to artists, guilloche patterns and landing pages, we created an outline that combined all of those strands into a single prototype: a home page, a landing page for artists, and an onboarding process for patrons that explains the business model.
 The latter two in particular were exciting innovations that we could not wait to get started on.